neoml-lib/neoml/README.md

 When processing on a GPU, you can optionally use [CUDA](https://developer.nvidia.com/cuda-downloads) (version 10.2) on Windows and [Vulkan](https://vulkan.lunarg.com/sdk/home) (version 1.1.130 and later) on Android.

+We also use Google [Test](https://github.com/google/googletest) for testing and Google [Protocol Buffers](https://developers.google.com/protocol-buffers) for working with ONNX model format.

 ### Build fully functional C++ version

 See [here](NeoML/docs/en/Installation/cpp.md) for instructions on building the C++ library version for different platforms.